Two-color laser control of photocurrent and high harmonics in graphene: Introduction

-It is widely known that the photovoltaic effect and even-th order HHGs are prohibited by the inversion symmetry in solid electron systems.
+It is widely known that the photovoltaic effect and even-order HHGs are prohibited by the inversion symmetry in solid electron systems if the electric dipole transition is dominant in the photoinduced dynamics.
 Thus far, the research has primarily focused on noncentrosymmetric materials, such as $p$--$n$ junctions~\cite{Sze2006Physics}, perovskite ferroelectrics~\cite{Li2021Photoferroelectric}, and Weyl semimetals~\cite{Wu2017Giant, Patankar2018Resonanceenhanced, Osterhoudt2019Colossal, Sirica2019Tracking}.

-As a complementary approach to the use of noncentrosymmetric materials, an attention has been drawn to using multiple external fields (multiple-drive) to control optical responses or symmetries in centrosymmetric materials.
+As a complementary approach to the use of noncentrosymmetric materials, attention has been drawn to using multiple external fields (multiple drive) to control optical responses or symmetries in centrosymmetric materials.
 This approach can potentially extract the desired responses regardless of the material's symmetry.
-Typical multiple-drive techniques include (i) application of both a DC electric field and one-color laser and (ii) the use of two-color laser pulse, which is the main focus of this paper [Fig.~\ref{fig:figure1}(a)].
+Typical multiple-drive techniques include (i) application of both a DC electric field and a one-color laser and (ii) the use of two-color laser pulse, which is the main focus of this paper [Fig.~\ref{fig:figure1}(a)].